Skip to main content

 The Frontier Differential Privacy

 The current state-of-the-art in privacy-preserving data analysis is a mathematical framework known as differential privacy.
 It offers a much stronger and more provable form of protection.
-The core idea of is to ensure that the output of any analysis is essentially the same, whether or not any single individual’s data is included in the dataset.
+The core idea of differential privacy is to ensure that the output of any analysis is essentially the same, whether or not any single individual’s data is included in the dataset.

 This is typically achieved by introducing a carefully calibrated amount of statistical “noise” into the results of a query.
 The magnitude of this noise is controlled by a privacy parameter, epsilon (ε), which quantifies the privacy loss.